 This law describes the punishments for violating copyright law.
 The statute specifies that at least 10 copies of copyrighted works must be available, and the value of these copies must have a total value of at least $1000.

 (18 US Code 2511)

 This is the "wiretap" law.
 An attacker that places a packet sniffer on a network is most likely going to violate this statute.
 This statute has many sticky areas for network managers and security professionals alike.
-A general rule of thumb is that it is allowable to monitor the network in order to protect it from attack.
+A general rule of thumb is that it can monitor the network to protect it from attack.
 Consult with a lawyer if there is any question about the legality of network monitoring.